Skin Cancer Overview (cont.)

 What is the staging for skin cancer?

 There is no specific staging system for basal cell carcinoma.
 If the tumor is wider than 2 cm (about ¾ inch diameter), it is probably a more serious tumor.
-Basal cell carcinomas of the ears, nose, and eyelid may also be of more concern.
+Basal cell carcinomas of the ears, nose, and eyelid may also be of more concern, regardless of the size.

 There is a staging system for squamous cell carcinoma.
 Tumors that are thicker than 2 mm, invade the nerve structures of the skin, occur on the ear, and have certain worrisome characteristics under the microscope are of more concern.
 If the tumor metastasizes away from the primary tumor, the cancer is upgraded to a very dangerous tumor.